telerik/blazor-docs/components/treelist/state.md

         public List<Employee> DirectReports { get; set; }
         public bool HasChildren { get; set; }

+        // example of comparing stored items (from editing or selection)
+        // with items from the current data source - IDs are used instead of the default references
+        // Also used for the editing so replacing the object in the view-model data
+        // will treat it as the same object and keep its state - otherwise it will
-        public override bool Equals(object obj)
+        // collapse after editing is done, which is not what the user would expect public override bool Equals(object obj)
         {
             if (obj is Employee)